Hosts file is detected as malware in Windows Defender

 After October 14, 2025, Microsoft will no longer provide free software updates from Windows Update, technical assistance, or security fixes for Windows 10.
 Your PC will still work, but we recommend moving to Windows 11.
 Learn more.
 Note: Use these steps for Windows programs.

-Windows troubleshooters - Microsoft Support
+Running troubleshooters in Get Help - Microsoft Support

 Get Help has troubleshooters you can run for many common scenarios.
 These often help resolve issues without the need to contact support.
-If a troubleshooter is available for your issue, select Run to start that troubleshooter.
+If a troubleshooter is available for your issue, select Start to run that troubleshooter.
+After you run any troubleshooter, Get Help provides details on any findings and suggestions for possible remedies.